arangodb/arangodb/Documentation/UserManual/Traversals.md

 the `path` variable.
 An expander is expected to return a list of objects, which need to have an `edge` and a `vertex` attribute each.

+Note that if you want to rely on a particular order in which the edges are traversed, you have to sort the edges returned by your expander within the code of the expander.
+The functions to get outbound, inbound or any edges from a vertex do not guarantee any particular order!

 A custom implementation of an inbound expander could look like this (this is a non-deterministic expander, which randomly decides whether or not to include